Statistics can never do justice to describe the scope of sexual abuse cases plaguing the Catholic Church for decades.

 Declaring bankruptcy does not allow the Church to escape responsibility for what they failed to protect children from priests’ actions.

 Several dioceses have declared bankruptcy due to the crushing burden of legal liability that they might face due to the massive amounts of abuse victims.
-However, sex abuse victims can still receive financial compensation.
+However, a child sex abuse victim can still receive financial compensation in their abuse case.

-Clergy abuse cases that have already been brought against the Church and have been settled and paid are not affected.
+Clergy sexual abuse lawsuits that have already been brought against the Church and have been settled and paid are not affected.
 However, the bankruptcy process does impact claims filed or those that will be filed in the future.

 Those who are entitled to compensation due to sexual molestation become creditors of the Church.
 The exact amount of compensation becomes subject to the bankruptcy court and the trustee.

 The Church cannot use the bankruptcy process to escape its debts.
 However, bankruptcy could limit the number of assets available for paying the victims for the harm that they have suffered.

 As part of their bankruptcy filings, many organizations establish settlement funds to compensate victims that have or will file claims.

 However, some churches are aggressively trying to limit the number of assets to pay victims.